StephanStu/My-Message-Passing-Cheatsheet/README.md

     "equipment": ["KEYBOARD", "MOUSE"]
 }
 ```
 to place an order in the backend.
+This is a POST-Method in http.
 Using [Postman](https://www.postman.com/downloads/), this request can be tested as shown below.
 <img src="RESTAPIPOSTRequest.png"/>

 ## Deployment